 Agias Sophias- The Central Church of Thessaloniki

-Agia Sophia is one of the city’s defining spiritual and cultural monuments.
-It is in the city’s historical center, in a large square of the same name.
+Agia Sophia is one of the most significant Churches in Thessaloniki, a defining spiritual and cultural monument.
+It’s in the city’s historical center, in a large square of the same name.

 From the 8th C until its conversion into a mosque during the Ottoman era, Agia Sophia was the great cathedral church of Thessaloniki.
 A five aisled basilica- dedicated to Agios Markos- was originally built here in the 4th C. This was likely destroyed in an earthquake and subsequent fire in the 7th C.